jiangzhiyu1016/Android-Offline-Speech-Recognition/README.md

 ![image](https://user-images.githubusercontent.com/56686900/213866376-ca09ae05-2cb6-4845-ba1d-abaf4206d5ae.png)

 3. Call Jvoice_WindowExit to end the voice service when you don't need it or before you end the game

 ![image](https://user-images.githubusercontent.com/56686900/213866518-44b6a7b9-8a70-407e-a9ee-c2dd587ad575.png)

 4. Like Android, you can receive real-time data here

 ![image](https://user-images.githubusercontent.com/56686900/213866541-8e3bbfb4-40c6-450b-91d0-6e19be441588.png)

 ## Common errors
 ### Jvoice plug-in cannot be found if packaged on Android phone
-1.If you are a blueprint plug-in, you need to create a C++ class
+1. If you are a blueprint plug-in, you need to create a C++ class

 ![image](https://user-images.githubusercontent.com/56686900/211325300-1baeb505-ce22-4a2c-8eba-6f0c642701bf.png)

 If it is UE5.0 or below, create a new C++ class in the file TAB